Mixed Signals

 Whenever you think of someone, pray for them.
 Use pictures, a piece of jewelry, a cup of tea, a bookmarker, special coffee cups, or anything else you handle every day as a reminder to pray.

 Mother Teresa said, “Prayer enlarges the heart.”
 If you want to love others the way God loves, pray for them.
-If you want to love someone more deeply, pray for them often.
+If you want to love someone more deeply, pray for them more often.
 Prayer is one of the best habits we can develop.

 Now, I must get back to my tea and my remembrances.
 Oh, by the way, if you have any tea recommendations, I would love to hear them!

-In our backyard kickball games the competition is sometimes intense.
-Given the fact that our field is unusually shaped — a big rock for first base, a third base (the middle tree of a group of three trees) is closer to home plate than first base is, the neighbor’s fence jutting out into right field — there are sometimes disagreements.
+In our backyard kickball games, the competition is sometimes intense.
+Given the fact that our field is unusually shaped—a big rock for first base, a third base (the middle tree of a group of three trees) is closer to home plate than first base is, the neighbor’s fence jutting out into right field—there are sometimes disagreements.
 Imagine that!

-Of course, the quickest way to resolve some of these disagreements is to call “Do over!
+Of course, the quickest way to resolve some of these disagreements is to call, “Do over!

 So, too, with God.
-He does not allow do overs.
+He does not allow do-overs.
 Ever.
-Nor would I want Him to allow me to have a do over.
+Nor would I want Him to allow me to have a do-over.
 There are things I have learned from painful episodes that have made me stronger, wiser, more empathetic, and more merciful than I would have been if I missed out on those experiences.
-If I could have called “do over” I wouldn’t be the same person today.
+If I could have called “do-over” I wouldn’t be the same person today.

-In 2 Kings 6 the king of Israel wanted a do over.
+In 2 Kings 6, the king of Israel wanted a do-over.
 He had an opportunity to kill some Aramean soldiers, but Elisha said, “No, give them dinner instead.”
 The entire Aramean army returned later and blockaded the capital city of Samaria, making for horrendous living conditions in the city.
 The king said, “If I only I would’ve rejected Elisha’s advice and killed those soldiers I wouldn’t be in this tough spot now.
-I want a do over!
+I want a do-over!”

-But here’s what the king — and all of Israel with him — would have missed out on if they got their do over.
-If the king got a do over only a few Aramean soldiers would have been killed.
-But by not getting his do over, the entire Aramean army was disarmed, defeated, and disgraced as they ran home scared and naked (see 2 Kings 7:5-7, 14-15).
+But here’s what the king—and all of Israel with him—would have missed out on if they got their do-over.
+If the king got a do-over only a few Aramean soldiers would have been killed.
+But by not getting his do-over, the entire Aramean army was disarmed, defeated, and disgraced as they ran home scared and naked (see 2 Kings 7:5-7, 14-15).

-NOT getting a do over led to a greater victory!
-Not getting your do over will also allow God to do something greater in you and through you.
-If you got your chance at a do over for something in your past you wouldn’t be as strong, wise, empathetic or merciful as you are today.
+NOT getting a do-over led to a greater victory!
+Not getting your do-over will also allow God to do something greater in you and through you.
+If you got your chance at a do-over for something in your past you wouldn’t be as strong, wise, empathetic, or merciful as you are today.

-Check out what God says —
+Check out what God says—

 • And we know that all that happens to us is working for our good if we love God.
-(Romans 8:28, Living Bible)
+(Romans 8:28, The Living Bible)

-Feel free to share what lessons you may have learned by NOT taking a do over.
+Feel free to share what lessons you may have learned by NOT taking a do-over.

 A Healthy Breakfast

 Health experts say breakfast is the most important meal of the day.
-Your body has been without food (fasting) during the hours you are asleep, so in the morning you are breaking your fast = break-fast.
+Your body has been without food (or fasting) during the hours you are asleep, so in the morning you are breaking your fast = break-fast.

-Want to lose weight?
+Do you want to lose weight?
 Eat breakfast.
-Studies show those that do best on their diets eat breakfast every morning.
+Studies show that those who do best on their diets eat breakfast every morning.

-Want to fire-up your metabolism to burn more calories during the day?
+Do you want to fire up your metabolism to burn more calories during the day?
 Eat breakfast.
 The way you stoke your body’s engine in the morning determines how it will run all day.

-Want to maintain a stable blood sugar level so you don’t get sleepy mid-morning?
+Do you want to maintain a stable blood sugar level so you don’t get sleepy mid-morning?
 Eat breakfast.
 A good breakfast regulates your insulin and blood sugar levels.

-Want to learn more?
+Do you want to learn more?
 Eat breakfast.
 Studies show those who eat breakfast regularly have longer attention spans and greater learning capacities.

 What you put in your body in the morning determines the course of the rest of your day.